Andy-Hoang/PRT547-SMS/README.md

 # sms
-Student Management System With Php
+Student Management System With PHP

-This is the basic project on  Student Mangement System,
+This is the demo project on Student Mangement System,

-i have developed this project when my collage professor hasn't think to start the lecture on php.

-# To use this project.
+# To use this project on your local machine.

+1) install XAMPP

+2) locate the XAMPP folder u just installed, place this "PRT547-SMS" sourcecode folder to \xampp\htdocs

+3) open XAMPP app, press Start for Apache and MySQL

+4) open ur web browser, run this address "http://localhost/phpmyadmin/" to access to MySQL

-1) Create a database with the name of "sms", and import the sql file into the database server which is in sql directory. you can create your database with any name after succesfully create the database,
+5) Create a database with the name of "prt547sms", and import the sql file sms.sql into the database server (sms.sql in the foleder "sql").

-   Go to include folder and open the dbcon.php file and make change the name of the database name.

- - Thanks And Happy Coding,

- if you want any helps regarding this or any project,

- mail us at socialcodia@gmail.com
+   You can create your database with any name as u like.
+Just to remember change in dbcon.php (inside include folder of source code)

+Happy Coding